-The duration for which we retain your personal information will differ depending on the type of information and the reason why we collected it from you.
-However, in some cases personal information may be retained on a long-term basis: for example, personal information that we need to retain for legal purposes will normally be retained in accordance with usual commercial practice and regulatory requirements.
-Generally, where there is no legal requirement, we retain all physical and electronic records for a period of one year after your last contact with us or the end of your membership.
+The duration for which we keep your personal information will differ depending on the information and the reason we collected it from you.
+However, sometimes personal information may be retained on a long-term basis: for example, personal information that we need to keep for legal purposes will normally be retained under usual commercial practice and regulatory requirements.
+Where there is no legal requirement, we keep all physical and electronic records for one year after your last contact with us or the end of your membership.
 Exceptions to this rule are:

-- Information that may be relevant to personal injury or discrimination claims may be retained until the limitation period for those types of claims has expired.
-For personal injury or discrimination claims this can be an extended period as the limitation period might not start to run until a long time after the event.
+- Information that may be relevant to personal injury or discrimination claims may be kept until the limitation period for those types of claims has expired.
+For personal injury or discrimination claims this can be an extended period, as the limitation period might not begin until a long time after the event.

-It is important to ensure that the personal information we hold about you is accurate and up-to-date, and you should let us know if anything changes, for example if you change your phone number or email address.
-Contact details are set out at the end of this notice.
+It is important to ensure that the personal information we hold about you is accurate and up-to-date, and you should let us know if anything changes, for example, if you change your phone number or email address.
+We set out contact details at the end of this notice.

 Your rights in relation to personal information

 You have the following rights in relation to your personal information:

 - the right to be informed about how your personal information is being used;